vvizzo/deltae/README.md

   --checker [{cc24,halfcc,nanocc,halfnanocc,gtdl,gt20,gt10,gt05}], -c [{cc24,halfcc,nanocc,halfnanocc,gtdl,gt20,gt10,gt05}]
                         Name of checker: supported ATM cc24 classic and mini, lower half of them (grays and BGRYMC.
                         Default is cc24.
+  --orientation [{S,W,N,E}], -o [{S,W,N,E}]
-  --color COLOR         L*a*b* data in file a la CTAGS --coordinates COORDINATES, -x COORDINATES
+                        Orientation of checker: possible values are S, W, N, E (default S) S - in case of CC family greys are at the bottom, in case of GT you can read text normally, W - greys are on the left, N - greys are on the top, E - greys are on the left --color COLOR         L*a*b* data in file a la CTAGS --coordinates COORDINATES, -x COORDINATES
                         File with coordinates of fields in percentages of file (must be in tune with color data)